-Some chickens farmers and homesteaders fear that their chickens might chock on pumpkin seeds and prefer to out them in the blender.
+Some chickens farmers and homesteaders fear that their chickens might choke on pumpkin seeds and prefer to put hem in the blender.
 There isn’t really any need to do this.
 Chickens are able to safely eat a pumpkin that’s been nicely broken in half.

 To be perfectly clear, I’m sharing the benefits of fresh pumpkins.
 Not canned pumpkin for pies and baking.
 Please don’t feed the canned pumpkin pie filling from the store to your animals.

 BACKYARD CHICKENS LOVE PUMPKIN